AdroitAnandAI/Crime-Analysis-Prediction/README.md

 ![rml4](https://github.com/AdroitAnandAI/Crime-Analysis-Prediction/blob/master/images/rml4.PNG)

+Interim Observations:

+a) **Adj.
+R-squared improved** from 0.825 in all-feature model to 0.830, after removal of 2 features 'urban', 'county'.

+b) **AIC value decreased** from -591.3 in all-feature model to -595.2, after removal of 2 features 'urban', 'county'.

 Thus, **we have a better model than the all-feature model**.
 We will try to remove more features and analyze the model indicators.

 ![rml5](https://github.com/AdroitAnandAI/Crime-Analysis-Prediction/blob/master/images/rml5.PNG)